My Quiet Kitchen

 You can also order brown rice syrup online, which I've done many times.
 In fact, I once ordered a case of 12 bottles, which, in all honesty, was way too much.
 Yet I'm not sorry!

-If you also like to buy specialty ingredients in bulk, here are more delicious ways to use brown rice syrup:
+If you also like to buy specialty ingredients in bulk, here are some other tasty ways to use brown rice syrup:

 • Copycat GoMacro Protein Bars

-granola ingredients laid out on a large sheet pan.
+All of the ingredients needed for granola laid out on a large baking sheet.

 What You'll Need